Explore

-The Special Valuation Branch (SVB) is a specialised division within the Customs department focused on:
+The Special Valuation Branch is a specialized division within the Customs Department focused on:

 The Special Valuation Branch (SVB) not only investigates special relationship cases but also handles:

-Complex cases involving additions or deletions to the declared transaction value by importers.
-These cases typically involve rules 10(1)(c), 10(1)(d), or 10(1)(e) of the Customs Valuation (Determination of Value of Imported Goods) Rules, 2007.
+Refer to the following link to access the Customs Valuation (Determination of Value of Imported Goods) Rules, 2007.

 The jurisdiction of the SVB is determined by the importer’s corporate or registered office location, whichever is more convenient for them.
 Importers have the flexibility to choose which SVB they want to work with for cases requiring investigation.